ostrosablin/YatzyBot/README.md

 To play with a bot, add it to some group, then issue /start command.
 From there, you can select a game variant to play.
 Follow the instructions afterwards.

-Special thanks go to Lik for a fancy avatar for bot and help with beta testing.
+Special thanks go to Lik for a fancy avatar for bot, his continued help with beta testing and new ideas.

 Official copy of this bot runs as @YahtzeeYatzyBot in Telegram.